Daily Sport: Focus and content

 The Daily Sport did not normally include news, although in 2008 Lembit Öpik (then a Liberal Democrat MP) began a regular weekly political column.
 Instead, its coverage indulged more in tabloid journalism, with an emphasis on celebrities, bad behaviour and toilet humour.

 The Daily Sport, like the Sunday Sport, was known for ridiculous headlines to entirely fabricated stories.
 Later editorial practice meant an end to such stories and an increased focus on celebrity news and sexual revelations.

 Daily Sport often published fake nude pictures of celebrities and also paparazzi 'upskirt' and 'downblouse' or nipple slip pictures.
 The fake nude pictures were published with the appropriate disclaimers and captions, although the front cover image was often accompanied by a titillating caption, like "Tender tips make tastier tea".
 In September 2008, The Sport was criticised by the Press Complaints Commission for glamourising suicide by publishing a "Top yourself tourism list".

 A large portion of advertising was for adult goods and services, such as phone-sex chat lines and Internet chat and sexually intimate sites.
 A feature of the paper was the classified advertisements, which in reality were a series of short advertisements for massage parlours and escort services across the country.
 In later years, the classified adverts had also become a place for swingers to advertise.

 The Daily Sport pioneered the football crossword in the United Kingdom.
-The soccer crossword positioned in the back pages alongside the football journalists reports was unique in the fact that the clues were solely devoted to questions which related to the country's national game.
+The crossword positioned in the back pages alongside the football journalists reports was unique in the fact that the clues were solely devoted to questions which related to the sport.
 After two years of his work appearing in the Daily Sport the grid also became a regular feature in the Sunday Sport editions.